-Sale High School operates a zero tolerance approach to jewellery and body piercings being worn by its students.
+Sale High School allow a watch and one small sleeper or stud earring in each ear - other than this, the school operates a zero tolerance approach to jewellery and body piercings being worn by its students.
 These items will be confiscated by staff and locked away.
 Students will be issued with a receipt and a parent or carer must collect the item.